alexmattingley/c5_portfolio/week1/html-css-basics-0.5/README.md

 	- Add a description to each page under your heading (View "tags" page for example)
 		- The description on each page should be a description of the tag/element that, that page represents
 	- Update the "tags" page table with the information for each tag/element
-4. When completed copy your files to gitHub
+4. When completed copy your files to GitHub
-	- Copy and paste your code into the appropriate files on your gitHub account Status update commit message: __`html-css basics task 1 [status]`__
+	- Copy and paste your code into the appropriate files on your GitHub account Status update commit message: __`html-css basics task 1 [status]`__

 1. Update status/commit deadline